 The Company is the largest distributor of residential central air conditioners in the United States, with leading positions in Florida, Texas and California, the three largest air conditioning markets in the country, as well as other large markets in the U.S. sunbelt.
 In 1989, the Company embarked on a strategy of establishing a network of distribution facilities across the sunbelt where U.S. population growth is greatest, weather patterns are predictably hot and air conditioning is seen as a necessity.
 Since initiating this strategy, the Company's revenues have increased from \$25 million in 1988 to approximately \$331 million in 1995 and earnings per share have increased at a compound annual growth rate of 22%.
 Total revenues and earnings per share for the nine months ended September 30, 1996 increased 29% and 33%, respectively, over the comparable period in 1995.
-Since 1989, Watsco has acquired 11 air conditioning distributors and believes it is the only company pursuing a consolidation strategy by making significant acquisitions in the highly fragmented air conditioning distributors in the sunbelt.
+Since 1989, Watsco has acquired 12 air conditioning distributors and believes it is the only company pursuing a consolidation strategy by making significant acquisitions in the highly fragmented air conditioning distribution industry.
+The Company estimates there are over 700 air conditioner distributors in the sunbelt.
 All of the Company's significant acquisitions have to date been accretive to earnings per share.
 In addition, the Company achieved internal sales growth of 8% and 9% for 1995 and the nine months ended September 30, 1996, respectively.